-Have knotty pine paneling in a room in your home and not sure what to do with it?
-Before you paint over it or tear it out, try these three simple decorating ideas for knotty pine paneling – it just might make you love that paneling after all.
+Have knotty pine paneling in your home and not sure what to do with it?
+Before you paint over it or tear it out, try these knotty pine walls decorating ideas – it just might make you love that paneling after all.

 As you know from my Ramblings post a few weeks ago, I had three makeover projects underway at the 70’s Landing Pad – the mudroom/laundry room, the guest room and the guest bathroom.
 The mudroom is finished, but the other two are still in progress and I have until Thursday night to finish them.
 That’s when the Man of Questionable Honor and his wife show up.
 As you might imagine, it is madness here.

-At the same time, I’ve also been working on a few projects at the farm including the design plan for the den and adding more color to the kitchen.
+At the same time, I’ve also been working on a few projects at the farm including the design plan / color scheme for the den and adding more color to the kitchen.
 So basically, I’m just asking for a mental breakdown.

 For the most part though, with the exception of some damaged drywall on the ceiling which did cause a full-on “Screw it.
 I’m done for the day,” attack on Friday, the den is coming together pretty well.
 I’ve just been adding to the kitchen as I find different things, so it hasn’t really been all that stressful.

-As you might remember, both the farmhouse den and kitchen are clad with knotty pine paneling.
+As you might remember, both the farmhouse den and kitchen are clad with knotty pine tongue and groove walls.
 Gasp!

 Obviously, I could write a sonnet about this damn paneling.